chlorm-forks/Emby.Wiki/TV-Naming.md

 * anything_1996-11-14.ext
 * anything_14.11.1996.ext

+## Multi-Version Episode

+Multi-Version Episodes are best using the following format:

+* show name - S01E01 - Display Name 1.ext
+* show name - S01E01 - Display Name 2.ext

+For example:
+Star Trek, The Next Generation - S01E01 - Original Broadcast.mkv
+Star Trek, The Next Generation - S01E01 - Digital Remix.mkv

+anything following the "-" (dash) up to the file extension will be used in the drop down version selector in your Emby client.
+In this case the two versions show in the interface will be "Original Broadcast" & "Digital Remix".

 ## Multi-episode files

 The following conventions are supported:

-* show name - S01E01 - Episode Name 1.ext
-* show name - S01E01 - Episode Name 2.ext
 * 01x02x03 episode name.ext
 * S01x02x03 episode name.ext
 * S01E02E03 episode name.ext